 A note on different types of kale

 There are several different types of kale, including curly kale, lacinato or dinosaur kale, and red Russian kale.
-Curly kale is are more conducive to the slightly crispy and crunchy texture we’re going for here.
-When you go to the supermarket or health food store, look for kale with the stiffest and curliest texture available.
+Curly kale is more conducive to the slightly crispy and crunchy texture we’re going for here.
 Sometimes you may find curly kale with red stems or that has a purplish-green color.
 Go for it!
-This kind of kale has a slightly sharper, more distinct taste that when combined with the lemon juice, extra-virgin olive oil, and Herbamare is incredible.
+This kind of kale has a slightly sharper, more distinct taste that when combined with the lemon juice, extra-virgin olive oil, and Herbamare is awesome.

 Sautéed Kale with Lemon Juice, Olive Oil, and Sea Salt